avisaini0501/Name-Entity-Recognizer/README.md

 Contributions are welcome!
 Please fork the repository and submit a pull request with your changes.
 Ensure that your code follows the existing style and conventions.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Contact

-For any questions or inquiries, please open an issue on GitHub or contact the project maintainer at [your.email@example.com](mailto:your.email@example.com).
+For any questions or inquiries, please open an issue on GitHub or contact the project maintainer at [avisaini0501@gmail.com].

 ---